Public API

 tcollect([OutputElementType], gen::Union{AbstractArray, Generator{<:AbstractArray}};

-[schedule::Union{Scheduler, Symbol} = :dynamic])
+[scheduler::Union{Scheduler, Symbol} = :dynamic])

 A multithreaded function like Base.collect.
 Essentially just calls tmap on the generator function and inputs.